Blockade of Germany (1939–1945): End of Swedish trade with Germany

 In August 1944 Sweden determined that the danger to its merchant and naval vessels engaged in the iron ore trade to Germany had become too great, and ceased exports in exchange for permission to import some of her own stores of cotton and wool shut off by the Allied blockade.
 In November all Swedish trade with Germany officially ended.
 After six months of negotiations, Switzerland also agreed to trim by one third her $60m yearly sales of machine goods and precision instruments to Germany and to cut sales of ball bearings to 10% and ammunition to 5% of the 1942 total.

 By this time, attacks on German fuel installations had been so successful that September's output was 8% that of April, and supplies were soon exhausted, just when fighter production reached its highest level.
 Allied air commanders next began targeting German transport networks.
 On 24 September the RAF breached the Dortmund–Ems Canal – an inland waterway linking the Ruhr with other areas – with Tallboy bombs, draining a six-mile (10 km) section.
 The enormous rail marshalling yard at Hamm was badly hit, leaving some 9,000 workers permanently engaged carrying out running repairs.
 On 12 November the battleship Tirpitz was sunk by RAF Tallboy bombs near Tromsø, Norway.
 The ship, known as the "Lonely Queen of the North" had seen little action through lack of fuel, and spent much of the war moored in a remote fjord.
 Around this time the RAF began reducing its attacks on synthetic oil production sites because none of the plants were now operating.
 Only the sites at Leuna and Polotz were still producing any oil, and though in December limited production restarted, further raids quickly put them out of action for good.
 Once the oil sites were bombed out in late 1944, transport became the primary target.
 Allied air power was now unstoppable.

-In late 1944 the German army launched the Ardennes Offensive, an attempt to split the Allied army, recapture Antwerp and force a negotiated peace.
-Despite early success, caused in part by severe Allied supply shortages, particularly of fuel, the operation eventually petered out.
+In late 1944 the German army launched the Ardennes Offensive, an attempt to split the Western Allied armies, recapture Antwerp and force a negotiated peace.
+Despite early success, caused in part by severe Allied supply-shortages, particularly of fuel, the German operation eventually petered out.
 This was the last serious attempt by the German army to regain the initiative on land, although the Luftwaffe launched one final offensive with 800 aircraft against Allied airfields in Belgium, the Netherlands and France early in 1945.